What should I know about the Worship Service?

 I thought Mennonites ride horse and buggies?

 Yes, there are Mennonites who avoid modern conveniences including cars, electricity, and the latest fashions.
 However, this is just one expression of being Mennonite.
 The truth is, in the Mennonite community, there is a wide spectrum of practice – from those who get around exclusively with horse and buggy to those that can’t wait for the next smartphone gadget.
 As you might suspect, reading about us on this website, Wanner is on the edge of the Mennonite spectrum that has embraced modern society.
 We’re proud of our heritage – things like making baptism an informed choice and focusing on social justice.

 How do I get to Wanner?

-We’re located a kilometer north of Highway #401, just west of Highway #24.
+If you are driving we are just a kilometre north of Highway #401, and just west of Highway #24.
 Take the Highway #24 exit north off Highway #401.
 Turn left on Maple Grove Rd. and then left again on Beaverdale Rd.
-The church is on the right, just a hundred metres up the road.
+The church is on the right, only 200 metres up the road.
 Refer to the map on the Contact Info page.